BestTimesToVisit.com Logo

 Nuremberg Buses

-Nuremberg is increasingly bike-friendly, with dedicated lanes and paths, especially along the Pegnitz river.
-Renting a bike is a fantastic way to explore the Altstadt at your own pace and discover hidden courtyards.
+Nuremberg is increasingly bike-friendly, with dedicated lanes in many areas and a generally manageable city layout for cycling.
+It's a fantastic way to explore at your own pace, especially the Old Town and along the Pegnitz River.

 Walking

-The historic Altstadt is compact and best explored on foot.
-Many major attractions like the Imperial Castle, Hauptmarkt, and St. Lorenz Church are within easy walking distance of each other.
+The historic Altstadt (Old Town) is compact and best explored on foot.
+Many key sights, including the Hauptmarkt, St. Lorenz Church, and the Handwerkerhof, are within easy walking distance of each other.

 Cost:Free!